 The Sad Way

-This is the simplest and most final method of having access you’re your LIRP values.
+This is the simplest and most final method of having access to your LIRP values.
 You die.
 Everything—face amount and LIRP account values—passes on to your designated beneficiaries income tax-free.
 The end.

 The Dumb Way

 Your principle, your contributions, can be accessed through a “withdrawal” without taxation because you used after-tax money to contribute.
 This is the same function as a Roth with regard to accessing your principle.
 Now, you can also access your gains through a withdrawal, but this is the dumb way.
 If you actually withdrawal your gains, they are taxable as ordinary income, just like an IRA/401K or a non-qualified annuity.
 Not optimal, to say the least.

 The Smart Way